GoroJR/agentic-qa-mcp/README.md

 ## Why this matters

 Test case design is the highest-leverage task in QA — and one of the most automatable with LLMs when done right.
 This project demonstrates a working agentic workflow that integrates a real ticket system, a real test design framework, and a real delivery format — not a toy demo.
 It's the working prototype of the AI Acceptance Criteria + Test Case Generation pilot I am proposing for enterprise QA delivery.
+> ⚠️ Built on personal time, with personal accounts, and with synthetic hotel-domain acceptance criteria.
+Any enterprise use should go through proper security review and client approval.
 ---

 ## Author